vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_annotated.md

          probability: "0.9999999",

          // Price monitoring auction extension duration in seconds should the price
-         // breach it's theoretical level over the specified horizon at the specified
+         // breach its theoretical level over the specified horizon at the specified
          // probability level (int64 as string)
          auctionExtension: "600",
         }